lukegriffith/lukemgriffith.github.io/about.md

 ---
 layout: page
-title: All about Luke.
+title: About
-excerpt: "All about Luke."
+excerpt: "About Me."
 modified: 2014-08-08T19:44:38.564948-04:00
 ---